The History of Cashmere

-The term ‘cashmere’ arrived in the 16th Century, used to describe the shawls spun by Kashmiri craftsmen on the Silk Route bound for India.
+The term ‘cashmere’ arrived in the 16th Century, and was used to describe the shawls spun by Kashmiri craftsmen on the Silk Route bound for India.
 In the late 18th century, cashmere shawls were being exported to the West, particularly to Britain and France.
-Arriving first in Paris (naturally), it quickly became the most sought after – and expensive – status symbol of the day.
+Arriving first in Paris, it quickly became the most sought after, and expensive, status symbol of the day.
 Cashmere was bought by women from the wealthy upper classes, who kept themselves warm as they dressed in Neo-Classical style with short-sleeved, high-waisted dresses.

 Cashmere comes from the fleece of the cashmere goat, found in Inner Mongolia, China, Iran, Iraq, Turkey and Afghanistan.
 It takes a single goat one year to produce enough cashmere for a scarf.

 The fibres, which are longer, smoother and straighter than sheep’s wool, are removed with a comb from under the goat’s chin, then spun into a filament ready to be woven or knitted.

 Cashmere goats like nothing better than cold, dry, tough terrains.
 Mongolia is perfect, where winter hits 45 degrees below freezing.

 • Cashmere goats live in only 12 countries around the world